-- Social distancing should be encouraged at all times (six feet at a minimum). - Consider limiting staff to only essential personnel. - Consider the capacity of rooms/buildings and consider a reduction in this number. - Large social gatherings in any spaces should be discouraged. - Student housing, if applicable, should allow for individual sleeping rooms on and off campus. - Consider spacing in the cafeterias, classrooms, weight rooms, athletic training rooms/locker rooms, and other on-campus venues. - Virtual team meetings should take place when possible. - When at practice any unnecessary contact should be avoided such as handshakes, high fives, fist bumps, or elbow bumps. - In all common areas, seating should be spaced six feet apart.
+- Social distancing should be encouraged at all times (six feet at a minimum). - Consider limiting staff to only essential personnel. - Consider the capacity of rooms/buildings and consider a reduction in this number. - Large social gatherings in any spaces should be discouraged. - Student housing, if applicable, should allow for individual sleeping rooms on and off campus. - Consider spacing in the cafeterias, classrooms, weight rooms, athletic training rooms/locker rooms, and other on-campus venues. - Virtual team meetings should take place when possible. - When at practice any unnecessary contact should be avoided such as handshakes, high fives, fist bumps, or elbow bumps.
+Following competition, teams will leave without shaking hands, but an acceptable alternative gesture while social distancing such as wave or non-contact high five is acceptable. - In all common areas, seating should be spaced six feet apart.
 Large social gatherings in any spaces should be discouraged. - Student athletes should sit every other seat on a bench and should avoid using a dugout when possible.
 They should consciously stand six feet apart when not participating in a drill or activity that requires closer contact. - Fans, staff, and other event attendees must wear face mask. - Athletes should limit contact with spectators when possible. - Athletes will wear face masks when not playing on the field or court. - Cheerleading squads will wear face masks when cheering on the sideline during games.
-Exceptions to mask policy for Cheer include for tumbling and the longer choreographed routines performed at halftime or during competition. - Coaching and athletic training staff will wear masks at all times.
+Exceptions to mask policy for Cheer include for tumbling and the longer choreographed routines performed at halftime or during competition. - Per the Region 2 protocol, cheer/dance will be allowed on the court (out of bounds) during basketball games, but not allowed to enter the playing court during timeouts. - Cheer/dance must wear facemasks and remain social distanced from each other during the game.